 The Project construction scope of work has been divided into the three main packages (with associated activities), as outlined in Table 2.1.
-Construction staging of the Project has been approved in accordance with Condition 3 of Schedule 4 of Infrastructure Approval SSI-9471 as per correspondence from DPIE dated 27 October 2021.
-This AQMP applies only to the works associated with Stage 2A.
+Construction staging of the Project has been approved in accordance with Condition 3 of Schedule 4 of Infrastructure Approval (SSI-9471) as per correspondence from the Department of Planning and Environment (DP&E) dated 27 October 2021.
+This AQMP applies only to the works associated with Stage 2A and Stage 2B.